10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 - Chrome extension only: no native Mac app, no mobile app, no desktop client

-- Depends on browser captions, which means accuracy is tied to whatever the platform provides
+- Depends on browser captions, so accuracy is tied to whatever the platform provides

 - No offline mode, naturally